AIRLab-POLIMI/Robotower2.0/README.md

 Dependencies
 ============
-The ecosystem depends on some ROS standard packages, such as `amcl` and `gmapping`.
-A full installation of ROS may be enough for compiling the code.
+The ecosystem depends on some ROS standard packages, most of which are provided by a full installation of ROS, such as `amcl` and `gmapping`.
+In order to compile correctly the project, you need to install the `move_base` and `ecl_threads` packages, which are not included in the aforementioned installation .
 Some deprecated packages are known to depend on libraries, such as: `OpenCV`, `LibFreenect2` and `IAI Kinect2` (all available on Github).

 Credits
 =======